-Filing chapter 7 bankruptcy can help you satisfy judgment liens resulted from a court ordered money judgment.
+Filing chapter 7 bankruptcy can help you satisfy judgment liens resulting from a court ordered judgment.
 Milwaukee’s trusted bankruptcy lawyer can help you determine the best course of action based on your individual circumstances.

 Bankruptcy will not get rid of recorded tax liens on your property, even if the underlying tax debt has been discharged.
 This means if you want to sell the property you will need to pay the tax lien first.